Car Accident Claims

 Now that you have determined your damages, you need to make a formal demand to the insurance company.
 You should put together a packet that details exactly how much money you are demanding and gives supporting evidence.
 The demand packet should contain medical bills, medical records, the amount of lost wages, evidence of liability, property damage, and any other factor that goes into liability and damages.

 Send your demand to the insurance adjuster.
 This is the time when you will determine whether they are taking you seriously or not.
-If they come back with a lowball offer, or worse yet, no offer at all, it may be time to call a car accident lawyer.
+If they come back with a lowball offer, or worse yet, no offer at all, it may be time to call a car accident lawyer near you.

 Other Factors That May Determine Settlement Value